 SRS reports NPDES industrial wastewater analytical results to SCDHEC through monthly discharge monitoring reports.
-The Site reported only 4 exceptions to the permit requirements for the 2,638 analyses performed during 2019, a 99.8% compliance rate.
-SRS had two permit limit exceedances for daily maximum copper at outfalls H-02 and H-12 and two permit exceptions at outfall H-16 for mercury hold-time exceedances.
-On November 5, SCDHEC issued a Notice of Violation (NOV) for the hold-time exceedances but did not assess a penalty.
-Chapter 3 Compliance Summary, Section 3.3.7.1.1 National Pollutant Discharge Elimination System, provides additional information on the NOV.
+The Site reported only 3 exceptions to the permit requirements for the 2,605 analyses performed during 2020, a 99.9% compliance rate.
+SRS had one permit exception at outfall K-12 for an invalidated flow measurement due to a malfunctioning flow meter and two permit limit exceedances, one for daily maximum ammonia at outfall G-10 and one for daily maximum flow at outfall K-12.
+On August 4, 2020 SCDHEC issued a Notice of Violation (NOV) for the ammonia limit exceedance at G-10 but did not assess a penalty.
+Chapter 3, Compliance Summary, Section 3.3.7.1.1, National Pollutant Discharge Elimination System, provides additional information on the NOV.